 You will get the most out of your memory

 Several studies have shown that the brain’s ability to absorb information is considerably higher when new information is presented simultaneously in both visual and verbal forms.
 This way, a strong and permanent connection is created between the picture and the word.
-For example, the French word for cat, le chat,is anchored deep into your memory when you learn it together with a picture of a cat.
-You will automatically remember it when you see a cat or an image of one.
-Similarly, reading or hearing the word le chat brings up the right image in your mind.
+For example, the Spanish word for pet, la mascota, is anchored deep into your memory when you learn it together with a picture of pets.
+You will automatically remember it when you see a pet or an image of one.
+Similarly, reading or hearing the word la mascota brings up the right image in your mind.
 You have learned a word – permanently!

 You will learn to think in the new language